OSGConnect/tutorial-R/README.md

 ### Access R on the submit host

-First we'll need to create a working directory, you can either run `$ tutorial R` or type the following:
+First we'll need to create a working directory, you can either run `$ tutorial R` and then type `cd tutorial-R` or type the following:

 	$ mkdir tutorial-R; cd tutorial-R